Rubberazer/JETGPIO/README.md

     No need of previous kernel configuration, the library will take care of that on runtime

-    Low latency is expected (it does not go through the kernel) direct writing to the registers by DMA
+    Low latency is expected (it does not go through the kernel) direct writing to the registers (DMA)

  INSTALLATION: